BerardVictor/Les-Contes-de-Ka/README.md

 # Les-Contes-de-Ka
 A Visual Novel in a fantastic Caribean World / Still in development

-You can download the "conteska_dists" to get a zip file of the Windows build
+You can download the "conteska_dists" folder to get a compressed version of the Windows build